Prathameshmk214/Octanet-Internship./README.md

 # Octanet-Internship.
-It is Web Development Internship , based on Html , Css , Javascript In that company provide us various task related web development which is useful for updating my kolewdge in forntend development.
+It is Web Development Internship , based on Html , Css , Javascript In that company provide us various task related web development. which is useful for updating my knolewdge in forntend development.